r10s/gosearch/README.md

 Updates
 -------

-For updates, just replace the `/program` folder with the new version.
+For updates, just replace the directory `program` with the new version.